 - Not feel ready or know how to tell someone that they are being abused, exploited or neglected - Not recognise their experiences as harmful - Feel embarrassed, humiliated, or threatened.
 This could be due to their vulnerability, disability, sexual orientation and/or language barriers.

-All staff at The Lea Primary School and Nursery must ensure that no child is ever made to feel that they are 'any trouble' if they need time and space to share their worries with staff.
+All staff at Stonehill School will ensure that children receive the time and space they need to share their worries with staff.

-The Lea Primary School and Nursery culture of safeguarding endorses the following principles of meaningful engagement with children to include:
+Stonehill School culture of safeguarding endorses the following principles of meaningful engagement with children to include:

 Listen